 First, it’s an easy way to gauge overall product quality.
 Guidelines based on recommended practices from industry leaders like the Institute of Environmental Sciences and Technology (IEST), ASTM International, and the Technical Association of the Pulp and Paper Industry (TAPPI) are far more likely to produce quality products.

 Secondly, these tests quantify a broad range of intrinsic wiper attributes.
 There is a prevalent tendency to focus on general cleanroom classifications, process-specific negatives to avoid, and a few touted benefits.
 But broadening your purchasing criteria to select specific wipers for targeted applications can not only create savings, but also better support processes.

 Totaling the pros and cons of many testing metrics can yield the ideal combination of performance and cost for specific applications.
 The typical critical attributes of absorbency, cleanliness, purity and durability can each have overlapping but ultimately distinct performance metrics.

 For example, abrasion resistance, elongation, tear resistance, and tensile strength tests all describe different components of overall durability.
 Depending on the specific application, such as cleaning bottle threads, lining spin bowls, or removing water soluble residues after a plasma etch, different aspects of durability may be both advantageous and less expensively obtained.

 Examining the different aspects of critical wiper attributes can allow you to find the ideal combination of performance and cost.
 After distancing yourself from the wipers you’re used to buying and determining the ideal properties for specific areas and stages of production, you may find that you’re paying for features that don’t produce direct benefits.

-Are you using wipes with ultralow extractable ions in house rooms?
-Are you using wipes with ultralow particle generation in Grade D clean areas?
-These could be poor uses of premium consumables, and those dollars could be better spent increasing product quality.
+Are you using wipes with borderline cleanliness for the environment?
+Or are you using the same exceptionally clean wipes for critical applications in supporting areas as well?
+These could be poor uses of consumables, and those dollars could be better spent increasing product quality.